unm-hscl/ajthor-vigsiv-HSCC2020/code/problems/README.md

 ## Terminal-Hitting Time Problem

-The first-hitting time problem is defined in [1] as
+The first-hitting time problem is defined in [1] as the probability that a system will reach a target set at the final time of the time horizon, while remaining safe for the entire horizon.

 ### Usage